 This article was written by Jeremy Laukkonen, a freelance writer and product tester for The Spruce.
 He’s been running backyard movie nights at his own home for years, and he has over a decade of experience reviewing electronics for outlets like Lifewire and Digital Trends, in addition to The Spruce.

-To gain a deeper understanding of the features an outdoor projector really needs, Jeremy contacted Carl Prouty, the resident technologist from Abt Electronics.
-With Prouty’s expert insight, Jeremy looked at factors like brightness and portability along with ease of setup and use.
+To gain a deeper understanding of the features an outdoor projector really needs, Laukkonen contacted Carl Prouty, the resident technologist from Abt Electronics.
+With Prouty’s expert insight, Laukkonen looked at factors like brightness and portability along with ease of setup and use.
 Size plays a big factor since an outdoor projector needs to have at least some degree of portability, and priority was given in many categories to battery-powered projectors since they’re so much easier to set up.